AndiA76/SDCND01_2D_Object_Detection/README.md

     - pretrained_models/ - contains the extracted pretrained model files
     - experiment_0_00...09/ - contains trained model checkpoints and evaluation results using SSD Resnet 50 640x640 (RetinaNet50)
     - experiment_1_00...02/ - contains trained model checkpoints and evaluation results using EfficientDet D1 640x640
-/app/project/
-    - exporter_main_v2.py - script to create an inference model as a frozen graph
+    - exporter_main_v2.py - script that comes with TF Object Detection API to export a model as a frozen graph
+    - export_model.sh - bash script to export a model
+    - label_map.pbtxt - label map file covering the classes "vehicle", "pedestrian" and "cyclist"
-    - model_main_tf2.py - script to launch a training or an evaluation process
+    - model_main_tf2.py - script that comes with tF Object Detection APIA to launch a training or an evaluation process
-    - label_map.pbtxt - label map
+    - train_and_evaluate_model.sh - bash script to sequentially run a training and an evaluation process in the same terminal
 ```
 The experimental training and evaluation results are documented in [Experimental_Results.md](./Experimental_Results.md).

 ### Improve the Performance

 When retraining SSD Resnet 50 640x640 (RetinaNet50) on the selected Waymo training set using the three classes "vehicle", "pedestrian" and "cyclist" and the configuration that comes with pretrained model without changing any further options we obtain a clear improvement compared to the initial model on the validation and the test set, but the mean average precision (mAP) do not seem to be optimal.
 There are still a lot of False Positive and False Negative detections when creating inference videos on arbitrary tfrecord files.
-There are multiple options to improve the training results, e.g.:
+Besides using a larger and much better structured or balanced training data set, there are multiple options to improve the training results, e.g.:
 * find the optimal optimizer, learning rate and scheduler
 * increase number of training steps or epochs
 * increase batch size